Fire history: Obtaining fire history from trees

+Tree cores

 The growth record of a tree in seasonal climates is preserved in the growth rings in the stem wood; the field of dendrochronology is the study of the record of climate and other events preserved in the growth record.
 Each growth ring represents one year of life.
 The thickness of each ring indicates the amount of wood produced during that growing season.
 Large cells can quickly divide rapidly at the beginning of the growing season, creating a light-colored wood.
 When growth slows down, generally in colder months, a darker wood is created from smaller cells, dividing more slowly.
 Thus, one year is represented by a light inner ring and a darker outer ring.

 Rings can be counted from dead trees and stumps left behind from logging.
 A sample can be collected from a living tree using tools like the increment borer.
 The increment borer is a hollow steel tube that extracts a core sample from a tree’s trunk.
 The growth rings in a core sample are counted to determine the age of that tree.
 The ages of stand-replacing fires may be determined by determining the cohort age of trees established after a fire.
 For example, tree-ring dating of large stands will show the age of the forest and may provide an estimate of when the last significant disturbance event occurred.